BentBr/rust_test_app/README.md

 It's setup to serve on `rusty.docker` (On default port 80).
 See _vite.config.js_

 ## Todos and ideas
+- proper feedback during deletion
+- adding description and possibility to change it
 - Check for benchmarking
 - Check for git cliff + Semver +  Conventional Commits
 - Add codecov.io (makers of sentry)